katarai/obs-whiteboard-lua/README.md

 # Known Issues
 - Script settings windows does not update when hotkeys are used.
- * This is due to two limitations with the OBS script library.
+  * This is due to two limitations with the OBS script library:
    1) There does not appear to be a *safe* way to access and update the settings object outside of particular functions.
    2) The script settings in the script window do not refresh themselves in the UI when changed (per-source properties don't have this problem).

 # Authors